paulapipkin/sales_predictions/README.md

 ### The business is trying to predict sales:

-based on features of the items being sold and some relevant features of the stores selling those items, we will try to predict future sales.
+Based on features of the items being sold and some relevant features of the stores selling those items, we will try to predict future sales.

 ### Data:

 The data set source is the website Analytics Vidhya and here is a link to the original data: https://datahack.analyticsvidhya.com/contest/practice-problem-big-mart-sales-iii/

 ## Methods

 - After some pre cleaning, two copies of the data were made so EDA could be done without risking leakage.
 - EDA was used to show correlations between some relevant features